Protecting Web Services with Authentik, Traefik and Azure AD

 Applications

 select all previously created applications.
-You can multi-select by holding SHIFT on your keyboard. - At
+You can multi-select by holding SHIFT on your keyboard.
+The UI has changed in newer versions of Authentik and is now more intuitive to use. - At

 Configuration